chipster/chipster-openshift/k3s/README.md

 > 2025-09-18 Note!
 The Chipster versions up to `v4.17.5` used Bitnami container image for the databases.
 This was changed in `v4.18.0`.
 Please follow the few [extra update steps](migration.md#replace-bitnami-image).

-> TODO date Note!
+> TODO 2025-08-26 Note!
 The Chipster versions up to `v4.19.5` used PostgreSQL version 14 and PostgreSQL 17 is used since Chipster version `v4.20.0`.
 To update to `v4.20.0`, follow the [PostgreSQL migration instructions](update-postgres.md) instead.

 In the initial configuration Chipster did pull the latest container images, but setting a specific image version makes sure the deployment scripts and all your images are compatible with each other.